marcnol/pyHiM/docs/source/user_guide/script.md

 ```

 ### figureCompare2Matrices.py
 Comparison of proximity matrices.
-Plots either the ratio between two HiM matrices, or the difference.
+Plots either the ratio or the difference between two HiM matrices.
 It also plots both matrices together, with one in the upper triangle, and the other in the lower triangle.

 ```
-Usage: figureCompare2Matrices.py [-F1 ROOTFOLDER1] [-F2 ROOTFOLDER2]
+Usage: figure_compare_2_matrices [-F1 ROOTFOLDER1] [-F2 ROOTFOLDER2]
 								 [-O OUTPUTFOLDER] [-P PARAMETERS]
 							     [-A1 LABEL1] [-A2 LABEL2] [-W1 ACTION1]
 							     [-W2 ACTION2] [--fontsize] [--axisLabel]